 The W Engine, a kind of Double V Engine

-These are powerful engines for high-performance vehicles.
-The W engine is, in fact, a Double V engine. as far as space is concerned, as you can imagine, there is no question of mounting a V12 on a small car.
+These are powerful engines for high-performance cars.
+The W engine is, in fact, a Double V engine. as far as space is concerned, as you can imagine, there is no question like how to place a V12 in a small car.

 The Flat Engine.